marroe01284/kroken/README.md

 ### Netlify: https://kroken.netlify.app

 ## Future
+- Authentication page for Admin
 - Map out all the waters in Norway
 - Assign lures to the right waters
 - Style the website
 - Change the UX/UI
 - Expand the interface to take on additional tweaks(by fishingcards, hooks, etc...)
+- Create a profile view
+-